 4. Procedural Fairness

-(a) A student shall be presumed innocent unless and until guilt is freely admitted or is determined beyond reasonable doubt.
+(a) A student shall be presumed innocent unless and until guilt is freely admitted or is determined with appropriate certainty.

 (b) The University will ensure that:

 i. the student will be informed in writing of the subject matter of the complaint and the possible penalties if misconduct is found to have occurred

 ii. the student will have access to information about the allegation of misconduct

 iii. the student will be given adequate notice of the process and timelines for dealing with the alleged misconduct